 The Mountain Pygmy-possum was thought be extinct until it was discovered in 1966.
 These are the largest of Australia’s five pygmy possum species, but the Mountain Pygmy-possum is still small enough (35 - 80g) to fit into the palm of your hand.
 As their name suggests, these possums inhabit alpine areas across New South Wales and Victoria.
 In Victoria they are found within the Alpine National Park, Mt Hotham, Mt Buller and Falls Creek Resorts.

-This little possum species is extremely.
 Each year they go through a prolonged hibernation over winter of up to 7 months, emerging in early spring to mate.
 They spend most of their time inhabiting alpine and subalpine boulderfields and rocky screes.
 Unlike other possum species, they are usually found close to the ground, where they hunt for their main food sources, Bogong Moths and other invertebrates.
 They will also eat seeds, dupes and berries.

 Males and females do not spend their time together.
 Females will raise up to four young, who will leave the nest one month after they have weened.

 There are around 2000 Mountain Pygmy-possum in the wild.
 Their habitat requirements restrict their distribution, meaning numbers cannot significantly increase.
 Consequently, genetic loss is a key threat to the small populations and the protection of habitat is critical.

 What else is being done?